2025 Guide to AMCAS Work & Activities

 • Teaching/Tutoring/Teaching Assistant

-“Social Justice/Advocacy” is a brand new category added in 2024 because, according to the AAMC, “the medical community recognizes that social justice/advocacy is a core value for those working and learning in medicine and medical education”.
+“Social Justice/Advocacy” was added to the AMCAS Experience Types in the 2024 application cycle because, according to the AAMC, “the medical community recognizes that social justice/advocacy is a core value for those working and learning in medicine and medical education.”

 Social Justice/Advocacy experiences may include organizing rallies, fundraisers, community activism, and meetings with political leaders or working/volunteering with a relevant non-profit.